abpframework/abp/docs/en/Community-Articles/2023-11-16-Upgrading-Your-Existing-Projects-to-NET8/POST.md

 ## Installing/Restoring the Workloads (required for Blazor WASM & MAUI apps)

-The `dotnet workload restore` command installs workloads needed for a project or a solution.
+The `dotnet workload restore` command installs the workloads needed for a project or a solution.
 This command analyzes a project or solution to determine which workloads are needed and if you have a .NET MAUI or Blazor-WASM project, you can update your workloads by running the following command in a terminal:

 ```bash
 dotnet workload restore